-The Englishman Samuel Pepys (1633-1703) was Secretary of State in the English Naval Office, President of the Royal Society and member of the English House of Commons.
-However, he became known mainly for his extensive diaries (Diary and Correspondence), which he kept from 1660 to 1669.
-These are an informative cultural and historical picture of everyday life during the Restoration under King Charles II.
+The Englishman Samuel Pepys (1633-1703) was Secretary of State in the English Naval Office, President of the Royal Society and a Member of the English House of Commons.
+However, he became best known for his extensive diaries (Diary and Correspondence), which he kept between 1660 and 1669.
+These are a revealing cultural-historical picture of everyday life during the Restoration period under King Charles II (1630-1685).
 (1630-1685).
-Among other things, he reports in detail on the Great Plague of 1665 or the Great Fire of London the following year.
-He made use of a kind of stenographic secret code that could not be deciphered until the year 1825.
-These diaries contain more than 3.100 pages that Pepys himself had bound in six volumes and incorporated them into his library.
+In addition to everyday, very personal activities such as his relationships, Pepys also commented on the significant and turbulent events of his nation.
+Among other things, he reported in detail on the Great Plague of 1665 or the Great Fire of London the following year.
+In doing so, he used a kind of stenographic secret writing that could only be deciphered in 1825.
+These diaries comprise over 3,100 pages, which Pepys himself had bound in six volumes and added to his library.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick

 Technischer Lehrer, staatl. geprüfter Sommelier, Hotelfachschule Heidelberg